puppeteer/puppeteer/new-docs/puppeteer.dialog.defaultvalue.md

 string

-the default value of the prompt, or an empty string if the dialog is not a `prompt`<!-- -->.
+The default value of the prompt, or an empty string if the dialog is not a `prompt`<!-- -->.